 We are family.
 We know true learning happens in the context of genuine relationships.
-From administration to faculty to students to parents, we are a family.
+Everyone who knows us says this about our school community: "BCS feels like family!"

-We are learners.
+We are enthusiastic, lifelong learners.
 We prepare students for an ever-changing world by cultivating reflection, reasoning, debate, and idea creation.

 We are academic.
 We celebrate curricular experiences that provide depth and breadth of learning.
 We believe academic rigor fosters the discipline and accountability needed to prepare our students for life beyond BCS.